parmoo/parmoo/docs/how-to-write.rst

  * :doc:`parmoo.optimizers <modules/optimizers>`

-You can also create your own custom implementations for each of the above, by implementing one of the abstract base classes in :mod:`structs`.
+You can also create your own custom implementations for each of the above, by implementing the abstract base classes.